 While it’s not necessary to complete any specific schooling or hold certifications to become a project manager, these things can make it easier to find success in the role.

-Remember that certifications and training do demonstrate that a project manager or prospective project manager took time, effort, and money to learn best practices and refine their skills.
+Remember that certifications and training demonstrate that a project manager or prospective project manager took time, effort, and money to learn best practices and refine their skills.

 While companies want people with the right temperament, certifications can suggest that candidates will be well suited for the job.